A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes for interim decisions in RCTs

-{\it Study design.} The trial design includes $T$ stages and evaluates efficacy in the overall population (i.e., $K = 1$), with a maximum of $2\times(T-1)$ interim decisions based on available evidence for futility or efficacy.
-The design also includes a potential efficacy test at the end of the trial (i.e., $M=2(T-1)+1$).
-In particular, each IA can (i) reject the null hypothesis $H_0$ of no treatment effect on the primary outcome if there is sufficient early evidence and close the study, (ii) terminate the trial early for futility if additional data are unlikely to demonstrate positive effects of the experimental treatment on the primary outcomes, or (iii) continue the study.
+{\it Study design.} The design has $T$ stages and evaluates efficacy in the overall population ($K = 1$), with a maximum of $2\times(T-1)$ interim decisions based on available evidence for futility or efficacy plus a potential efficacy test at the end of the trial (i.e., $M=2(T-1)+1$).
+Each IA can (i) reject the null hypothesis $H_0$ of no treatment effect on the primary outcome if there is sufficient early evidence and close the study, (ii) terminate the trial early for futility if additional data are unlikely to demonstrate positive effects of the experimental treatment on the primary outcomes, or (iii) continue the study.
 At the end of the $t$-th stage ($t=1,\ldots,T-1$), the design includes an efficacy analysis, followed by a futility analysis unless $H_0$ was rejected.
 The $t$-th analysis occurs after the primary outcomes of the first $n_t$ patients become available, exactly 18 months after the enrollment of the $n_t$-th patient, where $n_1,\ldots, n_T, (n_t<n_{t+1})$ are fixed design parameters.
 Potentially more than $n_t$ auxiliary outcomes are available at IA $t$ and are used for interim decisions.
 Lastly, we use $m_t, t\leq T, m_t \geq n_{t}$ to indicate the number of enrollments before the $t$-th analysis.

 {\it Frequentist constraint and utility function.} The type I error rate is controlled at level $\alpha$.
 We indicate with $\varphi_{t, E}: \Data^t \rightarrow \{0,1\}$, $1\leq t \leq T$, the efficacy decisions and with $\varphi_{t, F}: \Data^t \rightarrow \{0,1\}$, $1\leq t \leq T-1$, the futility decisions.
 Let $T^{\star} \in \{1,\ldots,T\}$ be the time when the trial stops.
 We use the utility function